 Greenworks shook up the battery-powered OPE market with its 25-inch commercial mower a while back.
 Now they have a 60V version for homeowners and it has some updates for this season.
 We took the Greenworks Pro 60V 25-inch self-propelled lawn mower out to see how it stacks up against the best mowers we’ve tested.

-- Excellent power with Turbo mode for tough patches
+- Turbo mode for tough patches

 - Dual active battery ports with automatic switching

-- 23.75-inch cutting swath
+- 23.75-inch cut width